smxi/acxi/README.txt

 acxi defaults to using ogg level 7/mp3 level 3 for output, and flac for input, and copies most common file types (which can be changed with -c or configuration values).

+Once you set your input/output directory paths (using either -i / -o options, or creating a configuration file), you can use the --test option to see what acxi would have done, then, once you have confirmed everything is working as expected, you can start syncing your music files.